 If you are interested in climbing the peaks in Nepal but no experience we recommend Island Peak or Lobuche East Peak or Mera Peak.
 All three peaks reach +6,500 meters and can be summited by people with no prior climbing experience, yet promising a challenging adventure and memory of a lifetime!

-Visiting to Chitwan National Park, the first national park in Nepal, is considered to be another must-see destination in Nepal.
+Visiting Chitwan National Park, the first national park in Nepal, is considered to be another must-see destination in Nepal.
 More than 500 species of migratory birds call the park their home, as do one-horned rhinos, Bengal tigers and Asian elephants.
-It covers almost 332 sq. miles and is supposed to be your best chance of seeing animals such as bears, tigers, crocodiles, elephants and rhinos while in Nepal.
-The most common bird sightings include kingfishers, paradise flycatchers, egrets and brahminy ducks.
+It covers almost 332 sq. miles and is supposed to be your best chance of seeing animals such as bears, tigers, crocodiles, elephants, and rhinos while in Nepal.
+The most common bird sightings include kingfishers, paradise flycatchers, egrets, and brahminy ducks.

 Mountain Flight Over the Himalayas

 Hiking/Trekking the great Himalayas may not be something that everyone is cool with.
 But that doesn’t mean that you must miss out on meeting the most majestic peaks on the planet.
 A stunning mountain flight tour is the perfect way of enjoying unparalleled eye-level views of those majestic mountain peaks and watch true Himalayan beauty unfold right in front of your eyes, including Mount Everest.
 Some of the most popular peaks that can be seen through a panoramic flight include Mt.
 Makalu, Mt.
 Ama Dablam, Mt.
 Dorje Lhakpa, Mt.
 Gauri-Shanker, Mt.
 Pumori and the majestic Mount Everest.